 Hiccup still dropping snark while surrounded by Outcasts again.

-Snoutlout arranging an ambush, on the fly, worthy of any strategist.
+Snotlout arranging an ambush, on the fly, worthy of any strategist.

-Snoutlout defeats the remains of Hiccup's escort with a rod meant to fix Toothless's tail.
+Snotlout defeats the remains of Hiccup's escort with a rod meant to fix Toothless's tail.

 Said rod was made by Hiccup and was so well made it worked despite whacking Outcasts senseless.